drshahizan/HPDP/2526/assignment/A2/Group Parallel/big_data.md

 ### Pandas Constraints

-Pandas was the slowest and most memory-intensive library because it uses eager evaluation and primarily operates on a single CPU core.
+Pandas was relatively fast on this benchmark (~7.8 s) because the selected columns fit comfortably in memory after applying `usecols`.
+Its main limitations remain: eager evaluation, single-core execution, and high memory usage on full unoptimized loads.

 ### Dask Architecture

-Dask improved performance by partitioning the dataset and processing partitions concurrently.
-However, its task graph scheduling introduces some overhead.
+Dask underperformed on this single-node task (~14.0 s) due to task-graph construction and scheduling overhead.
+Its real advantage emerges with datasets that exceed RAM or in distributed multi-node deployments where work can be parallelized across a cluster.

-### Why Polars Wins
+### Why Polars Stands Out

-Polars achieved the best performance because of:
+Polars achieved competitive execution time (~8.2 s) with lower measured Python-heap memory usage, benefiting from:

 * Lazy Evaluation
 * Predicate Pushdown